sushrutagn/AngularJS/README.md

-# SkillSpeed
+# AngularJS Concepts
-AngularJS code repository created as a part of SkillSpeed's AngularJS course.
+AngularJS code repository containing the implementation of the baisc concepts of AngularJS.